Health insurance in Singapore

 • Gleneagles Private Hospital: one of the top 10 hospitals in the world, thanks in particular to its state-of-the-art intensive care unit and neonatal intensive care unit.
 Patients can also apply for and obtain visa extensions on the spot, as well as assistance with language interpretation.

 • Farrer Park Private Hospital: located in Connexion, the 20-storey building includes a hotel and spa.
-What’s more, technology and innovation are helping to provide the best possible medical treatment options.
+In addition, technology and innovation help provide the best medical treatment options.

-• Singapore General Hospital (SGH): one of Singapore’s leading public hospitals, with over 1,700 beds, it is also an academic center for science and health.
+• Singapore General Hospital (SGH): one of Singapore’s leading public hospitals, with over 1,700 beds.
+It is also a university center for science and health.

-• National University Hospital (NUH): another of Singapore’s leading public hospitals.
+• National University Hospital (NUH): also a leading public hospital in Singapore.
 It is the only public hospital to offer a kidney, liver and pancreas transplant program for adults.

 How do I get treatment in Singapore's emergency department?

-Singapore has a 24/7 emergency medical service.
+Singapore’s emergency medical service is available 24 hours a day, 7 days a week.
 There are two numbers to contact, depending on the level of emergency you require.

-If you are the victim of a serious accident and wish to be treated by the emergency service of a hospital in Singapore, contact the ambulance number by dialing 995.
+• Dial 995 if you are the victim of a serious accident and wish to be treated by the emergency service of a hospital in Singapore.

-If you are the victim of an accident and your prognosis is not vital, you can call 1777 for non-emergency ambulance support.
+• The 1777 sf you are the victim of an accident and your prognosis is not life-threatening, you will contact non-emergency ambulance support.

 How much does pregnancy cost in Singapore?